kajad/kajad.github.io/index.md

 ---
 ### Recent news

+- May 2026: Co-organizing the [Universal Dependencies Workshop](https://universaldependencies.org/udw26/) at LREC-COLING 2026, and contributing to papers on ROG multi-layer spoken corpus, UniDive annotation tool survey, and the ADMIRE and UNER multilingual benchmarks.
+- March 2026: We presented [DELTA](https://aclanthology.org/2026.eacl-demo.6/), a toolkit for multi-level and multi-dimensional measurement of linguistic diversity in parsed corpora, at EACL 2026.
+- February 2026: [Counting Trees](https://www.degruyterbrill.com/document/doi/10.1515/cllt-2025-0046/html?srsltid=AfmBOorvjjfXqgrcCM13v2J_f-CePhCLUMLlp7v8fWKiUopyXj8Pn_NJ) is out in _Corpus Linguistics and Linguistic Theory_, introducing a novel [STARK](https://github.com/clarinsi/STARK)-based method for bottom-up analysis of syntactic variation across corpora.
-- August 2025: Honoured and proud to have chaired the Organizing Committee of [SyntaxFest 2025](https://syntaxfest.github.io/syntaxfest25/) in Ljubljana, which brought together five workshops, two [UniDive](https://unidive.lisn.upsaclay.fr/doku.php?id=ljubljana) pre-conference events, and more than 80 presentations on empirical syntactic analysis and parsing.
+- August 2025: Honoured and proud to have chaired the Organizing Committee of [SyntaxFest 2025](https://syntaxfest.github.io/syntaxfest25/) in Ljubljana, which brought together five workshops (IWPT, UDW, DepLing, TLT, QUASY), two [UniDive](https://unidive.lisn.upsaclay.fr/doku.php?id=ljubljana) pre-conference events, and more than 80 presentations on empirical syntactic analysis and parsing.
 - June 2025: It's a wrap!
 My postdoc [SPOT project](https://spot.ff.uni-lj.si/) officially comes to an end, leaving behind new data, tools, and methods for studying speech through syntactically parsed corpora.
 - February 2025: Kick-off of the [AI4DH Centre of Excellence](https://ai4dh.eu/), where we’re joining forces across disciplines to help researchers in the humanities and social sciences integrate AI into their work through tailored infrastructure, training and collaboration.
 - November 2024: Err, well ...
 We’ve just released a bigger, better, and more polished version of the [SST UD](https://github.com/UniversalDependencies/UD_Slovenian-SST) treebank, to be used in linguistic and NLP research on Slovenian speech.
 Embedded in [ROG](http://hdl.handle.net/11356/1992), it also features prosody, disfluency and dialogue act annotations.